Graph-oriented Instruction Tuning of Large Language Models for Generic Graph Mining: The Framework

 \subsection{Overview of Our Framework}

-\textbf{Objective:} In this paper, we aim to pursue an ideal graph that can seamlessly integrate the strengths of GNNs and LLMs via graph-oriented instruction tuning of LLMs, through which we wish to facilitate a more effective and generic approach for graph mining across different tasks and datasets.
+\textbf{Objective:} In this paper, we aim to develop a unified framework that can seamlessly integrate the strengths of Graph Neural Networks (GNNs) and Large Language Models (LLMs) into one foundation model via graph-oriented instruction tuning of LLMs.
+Through this, we seek to enable a more effective and generic approach for graph mining across various downstream tasks and datasets.

 \textbf{Overview:} To achieve this goal, we propose \method framework, which comprises three major components.
 Firstly, we develop a compact graph description mechanism that captures critical semantic and structural details within the constraints of language token limitations.
-Secondly, we generate a diverse range of instructions through the reasoning capabilities of LLMs, thus facilitating task-specific and Chain-of-Thought-based instruction packages for various graph tasks.
-Thirdly, we adopt a graph-aware instruction tuning, utilizing a dynamic allocation strategy for instruction packages tailored to the unique demands of each graph task.
-The overall model architecture is shown in Figure~\ref{fig:framework}, and we elaborate on the three main components.
+Secondly, we generate a diverse range of instructions via the reasoning capabilities of advanced LLMs like GPT-4, thus facilitating task-specific Chain-of-Thought (CoT)-based instruction packages for graph tasks.
+Thirdly, we adopt a graph-aware instruction tuning, utilizing a dynamic allocation strategy for instruction packages tailored to the unique requirements of each graph task and dataset.
+The overall model architecture is shown in Fig.~\ref{fig:framework}, and we elaborate on the three main components.